-We do not allow Humana Gold Plus Integrated (Medicare-Medicaid Plan) providers to bill you for covered services.
+We do not allow Humana Gold Plus Integrated providers to bill you for covered services.
 We pay our providers directly, and we protect you from any charges.
 This is true even if we pay the provider less than the provider charges for a service.

 You should never get a bill from a provider for covered services.
-If you do, see Chapter 7, Section A, page 107 or call Customer Care.
+If you do, refer to Chapter 7, Section A, page 106 or call Customer Care.